 - B.A., University of Notre Dame

-"How the Iceni Became British: Holinshed's Boudicca and the Rhetoric of Naturalization" in Poets and Scholars Talk About Queens, Ed.
-Carole Levin (in press at Palgrave; 2015).
+"How the Iceni Became British: Holinshed's Boudicca and the Rhetoric of Naturalization" in Poets and Scholars Talk About Queens.
+Ed.
+Carole Levin (Palgrave, 2015), 55-74.

 "The Dark Knight Vs. The Ivory Tower," Hybrid Pedagogy (April 2012).

 "Milton's Lydgate: A New Perspective on the Nativity Ode," Reformation 16 (December 2011): 37-64.

 "The Reformation of the Relic: Lydgate's and Milton's Legend of St. Edmund" in Medieval and Early Modern Devotional Objects in Global Perspective.
 Ed.
 Elizabeth Robertson and Jennifer Jahner (Palgrave Macmillan, 2010), 135-53.